 Food service is available to WDT students and staff with a daily menu including breakfast and lunch.
 Catering services will also be provided as requested and approved.
-Vending machines, a microwave, and refrigerator are available in both the Mickelson and Rushmore commons areas.
+Vending areas also are available.

 CAREER SERVICES

 Western Dakota Tech's Career Services office is committed to serving our students, alumni, and the employers who hire our graduates.
 WDT graduates enter the job market equipped with the most advanced technical skills available in their chosen profession.
 The role of the Career Services office is to facilitate a successful match between a graduate's employment interests and available career opportunities.
 In addition to informing students and alumni of employment opportunities, the Career Services office assists students with developing interview skills, resume writing, and networking.
 The staff compiles a yearly Graduate Placement Report that identifies wage trends and employers who hire WDT graduates.